MIDOSS/docs/models/mohid_on_cedar.rst

   (or at the command-line, if necessary)
 * `MOHID-Cmd`_,
   the MIDOSS-MOHID command processor for setting up and managing `MIDOSS-MOHID-CODE`_ code runs
+* `NEMO-Cmd`_,
-* `NEMO-Cmd`_, the NEMO command processor that MOHID-Cmd uses code from
+  the NEMO command processor that MOHID-Cmd uses code from
 * `MIDOSS-MOHID-CODE`_,
   the MIDOSS project version of `MOHID`_ that includes developed at Dalhousie University
+* `MIDOSS-MOHID-grid`_,
+   the collection of grid-related files as well as those used for creating the forcing :file:`.hdf5` files
 * `MIDOSS-MOHID-config`_,
   the collection of MOHID run data (.dat) files and run description YAML files for the various oil spill scenarios